Editor’s Note: This post was originally published in July 14, 2016 and was updated for accuracy and comprehensiveness on June 15, 2018.

 At the center of every great brand is a great logo!
 If you want your loyalty program to truly stand out, you should create a logo for it.
 This logo should be similar to your brand/store logo, but recognizably different.
 Let me illustrate with an example.

 Erin Condren has added a personal touch by creating a rewards logo specifically for their rewards program launcher.
 This flower logo is different from the store logo but similar enough to know they are related.
 This small detail makes a great addition and huge difference to the reward program’s overall look and feel.

 If you create these three elements for your loyalty program, you will have created a loyalty program brand that your customers will recognize and tell their friends about.

 If you follow all 6 steps above you will create an amazing looking loyalty program.
 Not only will it look good, it will also be recognizable.
-Customers will remember your program, and since it is so unique will be more willing to share and tell their friends.
+Customers will remember your program, and since it is so unique they will be more willing to share with their friends.